xpipe-io/xpipe/README.md

 X-Pipe integrates with your existing tools and workflows by outsourcing as many tasks as possible to your text/code editors, terminals, shells, command-line tools and more.
-The platform is open source and designed to be extensible, allowing anyone to implement custom functionality through custom extensions.
+The platform is designed to be extensible, allowing anyone to implement custom functionality through extensions.

 ## Getting Started